muquit/privategpt/README.md

 ## Install ollama

 - First of all you have to install [ollama](https://ollama.com) on your system.
 - Then install 2 Large Language Models (LLMS), I use mistral and llama3.
-Here is how to install and query a model
+Here is how to install and query models.
+You can run any model from ollama page.
+It is also possible to convert any GGUF models from huggingface to ollama modes and use them.
+I will add instructions on how to do that ...

 ```
 ollama pull mistral